sl5net/autocivP/README.md

-# AutoCiv plus some goodies
+# AutoCivP plus some goodies

 Thanks to Nani ([99% source is from Nani](https://github.com/nanihadesuka/autociv))